usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-As in HTML, the link target is indicated by @href, with a '#' prefix for an internal cross-reference matching an @id elsewhere in the document.
+As in HTML, the link target is indicated by `@href`, with a '#' prefix for an internal cross-reference matching an `@id` elsewhere in the document.

-Anchors without @href are not invalid to the OSCAL schema (base validation), but may be reported by a Schematron.
-In use, an application may promote the contents of a [&lt;a>](#a-anchor) element, when a valid URI, to serve as the link target, if @href is missing or not a URI.
+Anchors without `@href` are not invalid to the OSCAL schema (base validation), but may be reported by a Schematron.
+In use, an application may promote the contents of a [&lt;a>](#a-anchor) element, when a valid URI, to serve as the link target, if `@href` is missing or not a URI.

 ### &lt;q> Quoted text